Trushna2426/FilmFind/README.md

 ---

 # 📦 Dataset
 We use the TMDB 5000 Movie Dataset:
+You can download it directly from [Kaggle](https://www.kaggle.com/datasets/shruti79/tmdb-5000-movie-dataset).

 Available at Kaggle

 # 📚 Libraries Used